-If a Regents exam is attached to a course, it is designated with an (R) and LOTE Checkpoint exams are designated with a (P).
-Students must also remember to reference the exam requirements for each diploma type, as in the chart on pages 10-11.
+If a Regents exam is attached to a course, it is designated with an (R), and LOTE Checkpoint exams are designated with a (P).
+Students must also remember to reference the exam requirements for each diploma type, as in the chart in the previous section.